ssamuels0916/Pong-Game/README.md

 # Pong Game

-A basic pong game using HTML5 Canvas.
+A basic pong game using HTML5 Canvas, written in ES6.

 ## Setup